Fifty years after Neil Armstrong and Buzz Aldrin stepped onto the moon, this major exhibition will take visitors on their very own journey into space.

 What will a trip to Mars or habitation on the moon look like for humans?
 A rover, probe and walking robot tasked with surveying the surface of Mars all highlight the scientific exploration of the red planet.

-The exhibition concludes with an astro-playground called Lunar Lander Land, where children can climb through the lunar module, steer a lunar rover or make a footprint in moon dust.
+The exhibition concludes with the Lunar Lander Land, where children can steer a lunar rover or make a footprint in moon dust.
 Moreover, tin cans are used to demonstrate the gravitational pull of the planets in our solar system.